 I was lucky enough to find a copy of the music Geraldine lodged at Harvard University Library where it has been placed in their Sheet Music Collection, a wonderful depository for old sheet music that may have possibly turned to dust and distant memories, if not for this wonderful enterprise.
 It was incredible to find this historic and very precious piece of sheet music amongst an old song book in their collection.
 A search on Google indicated that John Fuller’s Geraldine might be amongst their sheet music collection but gave no links.
 It was a search that involved many hours on the internet, combing through page after page of their music collection, until I found the page with the score and lyrics to John Fuller’s famous signature tune Geraldine by W.C.
 Levy and H.C.
 Hunter in the Franklin Square Song Collection.
 I remember so vividly a winter evening back in August 2017 when I finally found Geraldine and the smile and thrill that not only was it the right music but also the pretty lyrics were there on the page, all three verses!
 I look forward to the day when I can hear this song performed once again, possibly the first time in 100 years.

 Score and Lyrics to Geraldine, by W.C.
 Levy and H.C.
-Hunter, Franklin Square Song Collection lodged at Harvard University Library
+Hunter, Franklin Square Song Collection Image courtesy of Harvard University Library

-Marriage of John Fuller and Emily Matilda Cryer 22 July 1888, St Ann’s Tottenham.
+Marriage of John Fuller and Emily Matilda Cryer 22 July 1888, St Ann’s Tottenham, London

 John’s life must have been thrown into chaos by his wife Harriett’s death in May 1887, and it was not surprising that a year and two months later John married again, as he needed a wife as much as he needed a new mother for his large family.
 It must have been a struggle during these years, and he was possibly not earning a very large or reliable wage.
-I am sure his father was helpful at this time in his life (his mother, Mary Fuller nee Walter had died in 1875) and it must have been frustrating for Benjamin Fuller to see that his son’s heart was not in his original occupation as a printer’s compositor.
+I am sure his father was helpful at this time in his life (his mother, Mary Fuller nee Walter had earlier died in 1875, aged just 55 years) and it must have been frustrating for Benjamin Fuller to see that his son’s heart was not in his original occupation as a printer’s compositor.
 Benjamin probably thought of printing as a more stable living for a family man, than to see his son deviating from the Fuller’s traditional path as merchants of London, and he may have been disappointed.
 I don’t know anything about the father/son relationship.
-I do know that Benjamin Fuller lived to old age and died in 1903, just a few years before Johnny Fuller’s World Tour in 1907.
+I do know that Benjamin Fuller lived to old age and died in 1903 aged 78 years, just a few years before Johnny Fuller’s World Tour in 1907.
 He never remarried.

 In 1889, a year after his marriage to Emily “Ma” Cryer, John joined Hiscock’s London Pavilion Company to tour Australia.
 Four months into their tour, the company folded and John Fuller was left with twenty pounds in his pocket and was out of pocket fifty pounds, which was a large sum of money in those days, a sum that was never to be repaid.
 At 37 years of age John was down on his luck, but his obvious sunny disposition and optimism meant he was able to turn things around and create new opportunities in Australia and New Zealand that he had possibly never even dared to dream.